nondejus/AwesomeUnityCommunity/README.md

 * [Unity LoMenu](https://github.com/paulgswanson/Unity_LoMenu) - Stylish UI package for Unity engine.
 * [UIElementsX](https://github.com/rocktavious/UIEX) - UIElementsX (UIEX) is the missing high level API for unity's new UI system
 * [Unity UI Extensions](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions) - An extension project for the new Unity UI system (uGUI).
+* [OpenGUI](https://github.com/mrzapp/opengui) - Open source GUI framework for Unity.
 * [Unity Pause Menu](https://github.com/GreatArcStudios/unitypausemenu) - This is an open source Unity pause menu created for the game New Horizons, and it's completely free because of how a pause menu is a core component of a game, while the unity asset store was lacking in such an asset (until this was released on the asset store).
+* [UnityStandaloneFileBrowser](https://github.com/gkngkc/UnityStandaloneFileBrowser "") - A native file browser for Unity standalone platforms.
+* [CUI Color_Picker](https://github.com/SnapshotGames/cui_color_picker "") - Color Picker for Unity UI in a single script/prefab.
+* [CircularColorPickerUnity](https://github.com/mathiassiig/CircularColorPickerUnity) - Just a shader and a script for a circular color picker.

 ### Font Rendering <a name="font-rendering"></a>

-* [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
+* [Text Mesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - An alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
 This was recently purchased by Unity and will be integrated into the engine in the future.
+(FREE)
+* [Typogenic](https://github.com/Chman/Typogenic) - Signed-distance field text rendering for Unity.
 * [UnityStbEasyFont](https://github.com/aras-p/UnityStbEasyFont) - A port of stb_easy_font.h to Unity/C#.

 ## Procedural Generation <a name="procedural-generation"></a>